Historic Preservation Tax Incentives

 In 2015, the median overall project cost of the year’s 870 certified projects nation-wide was $950,000.
 For more information on how to apply for this program, contact the Nevada SHPO’s tax credit contact, Kristen Brown, at (775) 684-3439.

 Federal Preservation Tax Incentives

 Created by the Tax Reform Act of 1976, Historic Preservation Tax Credits provide a financial incentive for owners of income-producing historic resources to rehabilitate their properties.
-Depending on the property involved, there is a 20% and a 10% credit.
 While there are several additional conditions that must be met for an owner to take advantage of these incentives, any owner interested in the program is encouraged to inquire about the feasibility of tax credits for their property.
 In Nevada, this federal program is supported jointly by the Internal Revenue Service, the National Park Service, and by the Nevada State Historic Preservation Office.